shanebrownescope/engr-science-teaching-resources/CONTRIBUTING.md

 ## <span id="server-actions"> Server Actions </span>

 The project uses server actions for fetching, mutating, and creating data.

-All these actions can be found in the [actions](./engr-site/actions/) directory.
+All these actions can be found in the [actions](./engr-site/actions/) directory (Please see files for documentation).

 Server actions are sorted by their functionality. (e.g. any auth server action are in `./engr-site/actions/auth`).